nrajesh/sripriya-profile/README.md

 ## ✨ Features

 -   **Book Showcase**: Displays a curated list of Sripriya Srinivasan's books, including original publications and translations, on both the home page and a dedicated books page.
+-   **Articles & Publications**: A dedicated page lists articles and other publications, with links to the original sources.
--   **Advanced Search & Filtering**: The "Books" page allows users to search for books by tags, publisher, or original authors, and filter by a range of publication years.
+-   **Advanced Search & Filtering**: The "Books" page allows users to search by keywords (tags, publisher, authors) and filter by a range of publication years.
+The "Articles" page features a simple and effective search by title.
 -   **Interactive Book Overlay**: Clicking a book opens a detailed view in an overlay, preventing page reloads and providing a seamless browsing experience.
 -   **Seamless Navigation**: Users can navigate between books directly from the overlay using arrow keys, on-screen buttons, or touch gestures (swipe left/right) on mobile devices.
 -   **Dynamic Theming**: Includes a theme switcher for light and dark modes to ensure a comfortable viewing experience for all users.